 It’s simple supply and demand that tells us that the lower the home price, the more demand there will be.
 Homes in the Asheville area in the more affordable price ranges are purchased by first-time homebuyers, investors, and working families.
 The price ranges for higher-end luxury homes in Asheville are obviously only affordable for wealthier buyers.
-But Asheville’s market is active in all price ranges, and our higher end inventory draws buyers from all over the world.
+But Asheville’s market is active in all price ranges, and even our higher end inventory draws buyers from all over the world.
 So there is money being spent even in the highest price ranges.
 The key is to price the listing correctly at the outset (when it first goes on the market).
 So the best price to sell a house in Asheville is actually the correct price to sell a house.

 Listing agents who tell their clients that their home is worth more than it actually is are doing the seller no favors.
 This strategy may win the listing for the agent, but it will cause the home to languish on the market, become a stale listing, and eventually likely sell for less than it would have had it been listed at the right price from the beginning.

 As an aside, many homeowners make the mistake of accepting their list agent’s advice on a recommended listing price, but then adding to it to compensate for negotiating room and closing costs (including real estate commission).
 This is a flawed approach and will result in an overpriced listing.
-Remember, the comparable sales’ listing prices already had these factors included.
+Remember, the comparable sales’ prices already had these factors included.
 A listing agent should recommend a listing price and also predict the likely sale price.
 The difference between these two prices is the negotiating room, and the sale price should already include closing costs.

 Which Real Estate Company Sells the Most Homes?